-sample period), roughly in line with the findings reported in Li et al. (2010).
-As monetary policy is tightened in the US, equity prices contract worldwide.
+Figs 2(e), 2(j), 2(o) and 2(t) show time-averaged responses of global equity prices.
+The 25-basepoint increase in US rates triggers a 4% decline in US equity prices (on average over the sample period), which is roughly in line with the findings reported in Li et al. (2010).
+As monetary policy is tightened in the USA, equity prices contract world wide.
 This finding is consistent with Hausman and Wongswan (2011) and Ehrmann and Fratzscher (2009).
-Responses in other developed economies, Western Europe, and Asia are very homogeneous, while those in Latin America show more variation.
-For completeness, we show results for term spreads in Figure A.2 in the appendix.
+Responses in other developed economies, western Europe and Asia are very homogeneous, whereas those in Latin America show more variation.
+For completeness, we show results for term spreads and responses in the figures in the on-line appendix.
 International term spreads show a homogeneous negative response.
 They also adjust quickly after the initial decrease.
 That term spreads behave in a similar fashion could be explained by the high cross-country correlation of short-term rates and bond yields for advanced economies (Kamin, 2013).

 Summing up, we find that a US monetary tightening decreases international output, consumer prices and equity prices.
 International interest rates also respond to the US monetary policy shock, but to a varying degree.
 The same holds true for exchange rates vis-à-vis the dollar.
 These observations hold on average, viewed over the whole sample period.
 The estimated effects for the domestic economy are in line with the rich literature on US monetary policy shock.
 Moreover, it is worth emphasizing that average reactions across real and financial quantities exhibit considerable differences in their shapes, pointing towards heterogeneous timing patterns in the international transmission of US monetary policy shocks.
-While real quantities generally display a weak immediate reaction, financial quantities such as equity prices tend to display a strong impact response.
+Whereas real quantities generally display a weak immediate reaction, financial quantities such as equity prices tend to display a strong impact response.
 These results provide confidence in our econometric framework and identification strategy.

-4.3 Have spillovers changed over time?
+4.3.
+Have spillovers changed over time?

 In this section we examine whether spillovers have changed over time.
-For that purpose, we first construct a simple measure of time variation, namely the robust version of the coefficient of variation, given by
+For that, we first construct a simple measure of time variation, namely the robust version of the coefficient of variation, given by